 Even more potentially inspiring: your behavior.
 If you present your supervisees with a wise strategy, work hard and ethically, focus on solutions not complaining, prioritize improving the company not aggrandizing yourself, you'll inspire most of your supervisees.
 Those that remain insufficiently productive should, if possible, be victims of Fire Fast or at least moved where they'll do the least harm.

 Mold the job to your strengths.
 Some of your job description is limited by your boss and by your workgroup's needs but often you can structure your job to spend more time using your strengths and little using your weaknesses.
 Where possible, delegate tasks that would expose your limitations.

 My wife is an education administrator.
 Most people in her position focus on managing people and doing budgets.
-But she remolded her job description to minimize those and maximize the things she's best at: giving speeches, doing demonstration lessons for teachers, appearing in the media, and solving people problems, for example, with the teacher's union, parents threatening to sue, etc. The result: she won, over 100 other candidates, her region's Schools Superintendent of the Year Award, Congressional Woman of the Year, and in 2014, the Best Public Advocate Award from the International Society for Technology in Education. .
+But she remolded her job description to minimize those and maximize the things she's best at: giving speeches, doing demonstration lessons for teachers, appearing in the media, and solving people problems, for example, with the teacher's union, parents threatening to sue, etc. The result: she won, over 100 other candidates, her region's Schools Superintendent of the Year Award, Congressional Woman of the Year, plus two national awards for leadership in educational technology.

 Which are you strong and weak at: Strategy?
 Tactics?
 Budgeting?
 Organization?
 Coaching employees one-on-one?
 Leading workshops?
 Developing efficient procedures?
 Resolving people problems?
 Resolving technical problems?
 Public speaking?
 Running meetings?
 Hiring?
 Firing?
 Collaborative decision making?
 Solo decisive decision-making?
 Can you adapt your job description to fit?